Being Pet Prepared For Lock-Down Or Self Isolation

 Pets make excellent de stressors for elderly people.

 This has recently and continues to be been shown in numerous retirement centers by including pet visits for the elderly.

-Visit an elderly neighbor or someone you know who may be lonely and would welcome a visit from you both.
+Conquer stress and take the dog for a walk to visit an elderly neighbor or someone you know who may be lonely and would welcome a visit from you both.
 Pets are great ice breakers.
 Often it is easier to have a chat if a pet is there to fuss over.

 You will de stress by talking to someone who will really appreciate a visit from you and your pet.
 The visit does not need to be long.
 This one may be as easy as popping next door to visit an elderly neighbor or may require a little forward planning.

 Use the glove to give your cat or dog a gentle massage whilst removing excess hair at the same time.
 It works brilliantly well!